-Although this species was included in Collin's (1958) key, Chandler (1988) followed Šifner (1975) in synonymising this species with S. suilla.
+Although this species was included in Collin's (1958) key, Chandler (1998) followed Šifner (1995) in synonymising this species with S. suilla.
 Subsequently Bernasconi et al. (2001) confirmed its status as a good species.

 In the field, this is quite a large and stout, rather yellow species with almost clear wings with only a hint of infuscation about the cross-veins.
 The femora usually have strong black streaks on the outer surface on at least the front legs and sometimes the middle and event the hind pair as well.
 The sides of the thorax lack the pale, yellowish patch of S. suilla and the humeri have the same colouring and dusting as the rest of the thorax.
-Wing length: $3 \cdot 5.7 - 7.4 - 8.6 \text{ mm}(23)$; $9 \cdot 6.7 - 7.4 - 7.9 \text{ mm}(14)$.
+Wing length: $\bigcirc 5.7 - 7.5 - 8.6$ mm (24); ^Q 6.7 - 7.5 - 9.3 mm (16).

 I have found this to be a reasonably frequent species in Speyside and more northerly areas of Scotland, especially in grassy places along the bottoms of glens at mid-altitudes.
 Collin (1958) reported that it was "not uncommon in Scotland" and also recorded it from Yorkshire (though he had "no records further south than Nottingham").
 Falk (1991) categorises it as "Rare", giving its distribution as "Widespread but localised in the Highlands of Scotland" and noting the records from Yorks and Notts (presumably from Collin, 1958).
 Biology unknown, but (according to Falk, 1991) the "larvae may breed in wet mud".
+It has been recorded from 21 hectads in total and from 15 since 1990.
+Distribution map.